Conformal changepoint localization: Introduction

-Conformal martingale methods \citep{vovk2003testing,volkhonskiy2017inductive,vovk2021testing,vovk2021retrain,nouretdinov2021conformal,shin2022detectors} provide powerful tools for online detection but do not yield confidence sets for localization.
-Recently, MCP localization \citep{dandapanthula2025conformal} introduced the first `truly' distribution-free approach to changepoint localization using a matrix of conformal $p$-values.
-However, it often produces wider confidence intervals than appear to be necessary, motivating the need for sharper, yet valid, distribution-free alternatives.
+\textbf{Conformal approaches to localization.} Recently, \citet{dandapanthula2025conformal} introduced MCP localization, the first fully distribution-free approach to changepoint localization (in the sense of~\eqref{eq:DF-guarantee}).
+Their method constructs confidence sets using a matrix of conformal $p$-values and enjoys finite-sample validity guarantees.
+However, as we demonstrate later in Appendix~\ref{app:gaussian_all_pvalue_comaprison}, MCP often produces confidence sets that are wider than necessary, motivating the search for sharper distribution-free localization procedures.

+More broadly, our work is inspired by the same conformal inference literature.
+Originally introduced by \citet{vovk1999machine,shafer2008tutorial} for distribution-free predictive inference, conformal methods have since been extended to a wide range of statistical tasks, including outlier detection \citep{bates2023testing}, post-prediction screening \citep{jin2023selection}, and conditional two-sample testing \citep{wu2024conditional}, among others.

-Overall, existing approaches are constrained by model assumptions and either focus on point estimation rather than localization or trade statistical efficiency for distribution-free validity.
-In this work, we close this gap by proposing a simple yet principled framework for changepoint localization that is distribution-free, finite-sample valid, and yields informative confidence sets.
-The formal objective of distribution-free confidence sets is introduced in Section~\ref{sec:dist_free_chpt_loc}.
+In this work, we build on these ideas to develop a simple and principled framework for changepoint localization that is distribution-free, finite-sample valid, and capable of producing informative confidence sets.
+We also prove that every distribution-free confidence set must be an instance of CONCH.
+We formalize the objective of distribution-free changepoint localization in Section~\ref{sec:dist_free_chpt_loc}.